yalmip/yalmip.github.io/_posts/2017-09-16-ApproximatingQP.md

 optimize(Model,sum(f1)-sum(f2) + c'*z + b)
 ````

-We can keep the convex part of course
+We can keep the convex part of course to see if the convex MIQP performs better than a full approximation via a MILP.

 ````matlab
 Model = [-1 <= [x y] <= 1, sum(x) + sum(y) == 1, f == T*z];
 optimize(Model,z'*S'*S*z - sum(f2) + c'*z + b)
 ````

 A drawback with the generic approach, compared to the more direct model above, is that some sparse block-structure is lost in the decompositions, which might lead to worse performance in the solver.